Jilabun Nature Reserve and its spectacular waterfalls

 Type of hike: Circular.

 Difficulty: This is a slightly to moderately difficult hike.
 However, there are railings or bars in the rock in the most difficult spots.
 There are four river crossings balancing on rocks, and none are particularly easy.
 Two walking sticks can be very helpful for this.
-If you are not good at balancing, consider the possibility beforehand that you might step into shallow water.
+If you are not good at balancing, consider the possibility beforehand that you might need to step into shallow water.

 Admission: There is no admission charge, park office or brochure, although the Israel Nature and Parks Authority may have a stand at popular times of the year at the beginning of the trail to help guide you on your way.